seal-research/OmniCode/README.md

 # CodeArena

 Welcome to **CodeArena**!
 This repository allows you to evaluate performance on various Software Development Activities for different models and datasets.
 Below, you'll find the commands to test your setup and evaluate the results.
+CodeArena requires you to have docker set up and running prior to executing Evaluation.

 > **Note**: If you omit the `--instance_ids` parameter, the evaluation will run on the full dataset.
 However, keep in mind that this may take a significant amount of time, especially for larger datasets.